 Over Styling From Heat or Tight Hairstyles

 Straighteners, curling tongs and hairdryers; a girl’s best friend, right?
 Unfortunately not!
-Although styling your hair will make you feel and look amazing, overzealous use of heat and tight hairstyles such as ponytails, braids and cornrows can cause hair to fall out and become dry and brittle (LINK IN https://hairloving.com/index.php/2020/07/08/dry-and-brittle-hair-ends-familiar-to-you/) over time.
+Although styling your hair will make you feel and look amazing, overzealous use of heat and tight hairstyles such as ponytails, braids and cornrows can cause hair to fall out and become dry and brittle over time.
 Using heat protection spray and using specially made products to prevent damage and snagging of the hair can help to minimise the impact.
-Invisibobble traceless hair ring, (LINK IN https://www.amazon.co.uk/invisibobble-ORIGINAL-Hair-Crystal-Clear/dp/B00F23MMF6/ref=sr_1_5?dchild=1&keywords=invisibobble&qid=1595081229&sr=8-5) Slips silk pillowcase (LINK IN https://www.spacenk.com/uk/en_GB/accessories/tools/skincare-tools/silk-pillowcase—queen-standard-MUK200022726.html) and Hair Lovings very own Microfibre Hair Towel Wrap (LINK IN https://hairloving.com/index.php/product/microfibre-hair-towel-wrap/) are hair care essentials to minimise damage.
+Invisibobble traceless hair ring, Slips silk pillowcase and Hair Lovings very own Microfibre Hair Towel Wrap are hair care essentials to minimise damage.

-There are two types of women in pregnancy, one that enjoys a new found level of lustrous and thick hair due to the high levels of oestrogen hormone, which reduces the hair shedding; or one that experiences hair loss as a massive hormonal shift occurs to support the baby, causing more hair to go into the ‘resting’ phase of the hair cycle.
-Thankfully this cause of hair loss is self-limiting and although can be distressing to experience the hair will return to normal as hormones settle after birth.
+Stretch marks, weight gain and swollen ankles are just some of the natural body changes during pregnancy, but did you know many women enjoy a new found level of lustrous and thick hair due to the high levels of estrogen hormone, which reduces the hair shedding phase?
+For some women, this is great news; however, for others, this benefit is short-lived and around three months postpartum as the estrogen levels drop back to normal levels prompting the hair to shed.
+Thankfully, although this cause of hair loss can be distressing to experience the hair will return to normal as hormones settle after birth.
 Speak to your GP for advice.

 Vitamin Deficiency (Vitamin B, Zinc, Selenium, MSM)

 Another diet-related cause of hair loss is a vitamin deficiency, a further reason that a nutritious, varied and healthy diet is not just necessary for your overall general health but also key to getting those gorgeous locks.
-A lack of vitamin B12 zinc, selenium, MSM and biotin can all cause a degree of hair loss in different ways.
+A lack of vitamin B12, zinc, selenium, MSM and biotin can all cause a degree of hair loss in different ways.
 A multivitamin aimed at hair will ensure you are getting your daily intake of vitamins.
-There is a lot of choice on the market for hair vitamins; Perfectil have a multivitamin that targets hair, nails and skin.
+There is a lot of choice on the market for hair vitamins; Holland and Barrett have a great selection, catering for vegetarians and vegans whilst Perfectil has a multivitamin that targets hair, nails and skin.

 A vast amount of pretty standard medications can contribute towards hair loss.
 Antibiotics, acne medications, blood pressure tablets and antidepressants are just a few of the offenders to look out for.
 Thankfully hair loss caused by medication is generally temporary and self-limiting, the hair will begin to grow back a short time after stopping the medication.
 It is advisable to speak about your hair loss symptoms with your GP who may be able to offer an alternative medication.